-The public may address the City Council, towards the start of the meeting, on items listed on the agenda under the “Public Comment Regarding Items Listed on the Agenda” section.
-Persons wishing to speak regarding items not listed on the agenda will have the opportunity towards the end of the meeting under the “Public Comment Regarding Items Not Listed on the Agenda” section.
+The City Council welcomes respectful public comment, towards the start of the City Council meeting, on items listed on the agenda under the “Public Comment Regarding Items Listed on the Agenda” section.
+Persons wishing to speak regarding items not listed on the agenda have the opportunity towards the end of the meeting under the “Public Comment Regarding Items Not Listed on the Agenda” section.
 Comments are limited to three minutes per person.

 To prepare to address the Council, please review the Public Comment Guidelines, fill out a yellow Public Comment Card located at the back of the room, and give the Public Comment Card to the City Recorder on the left hand side of the dais.
 Public Comment Cards require your name, address, phone number, email, and the subject of your comments.
 You are not required to give your address when speaking to the City Council, only your name.